Posts Tagged Vespa

 They say Salento has peculiar curing properties, mainly due to three factors: colors as in chromotherapy, purifying substances spread through air by olive plants and the different iodine concentration of the two seas, Jonio and Adriatic, help to improve blood values just after a week of stay.

-Enjoy it and… intra lu salentu tocca torni!
-(You have to come back to Salento!)
+As they say… intra lu salentu tocca torni!
+(You have to come back to Salento!) 😀

 500 Vespas charging on the streets of Como, the third edition of a great show, organized by the Vespa Club of Como on june 29.